 It produces great quality images on different ranges.
 You also get to enjoy a vibration reduction in sports mode at 4.5 stops.

->

-> It allows you to capture moving subjects and reduce your wasted shots.
-But of course, quality requires that you spend more than $1,000 for this lens.
+It allows you to capture moving subjects and reduce your wasted shots.
+But of course, quality requires that you spend more for this lens.

->

-> 18. Nikon AF-S FX NIKKOR 80-400mm f.4.5-5.6G
+18. Nikon AF-S FX NIKKOR 80-400mm f.4.5-5.6G

 The Nikon AF-S FX Nikkor 80-400mm f4.5-5.6 lens is another contender for the best telephoto lens for the D3500.
 This lens can focus subject as close as 5.7 feet.

 On top of that, you get an accurate focusing lens and a vibration reduction capability that gives the best results that you need.

 However, you’ll need to be a serious pro to invest in this lens.